leahs02/J124final/README.md

 ### Findings
-As Purdue Pharma bought a monopoly on America’s pain, citizens were feeling its effects.
-In the twenty years that followed Purdue Pharma’s introduction of OxyContin into the world, there was a **171% increase in total opioid overdose deaths between 1999 and 2015.** The results are even more jarring when you break it down by age group.
+As Purdue Pharmaceauticals bought a monopoly on America’s pain, citizens were feeling its effects.
+In the twenty years that followed Purdue Pharmaceauticals’ introduction of OxyContin into the world, there was a **171% increase in total opioid overdose deaths between 1999 and 2015.** The results are even more jarring when you break it down by age group.

 ### _**Question 2:** What group was the most affected?_